thomass171/web-photo-album/README.md

 - Press 'Build album'
 - Check the grouping of images by date.
 Title will be "unknown".
 - Check all images are shown
-- Check tooltip on each image.
+- Check tooltip on images.
 Should show real filename and effective preview dimension.
 - Click an preview without thumbnail.
 Full view should show it immediatly
 - Click an preview with thumbnail.
 Full view should show it after some loading time.
 Click again full view should show it immediatly
 - Start slide show
+- Copy album definition file to directory.
+Relaunch app.